Pain center in Manchester, New Hampshire

 Pain evaluation

 Your primary care doctor provides us with your medical history and the results of your physical examination.
 To fully understand your pain, we also conduct our own comprehensive physical evaluation and pain assessment, where we ask you to complete a pain inventory that describes the type, location, frequency and intensity of your pain.
-Additionally, we will note from you the emotional toll your pain may be taking on your life.
-Based on the collective findings of our various evaluations, we will ultimately assess your risk for dependence on a pain medication.
+We also take note of the emotional toll your pain may be taking on your life.
+Based on the findings of our evaluations, we determine your risk for dependence on a pain medication.

 Safe medication monitoring